Raphael-Boichot/GB-SMART-multiboot-rom-manager/README.md

 ## What's inside ?

-The GB SMART 32M comprises a M4-64/32-15JC-18JI Lattice CPLD which plays the role of super mapper, a single Intel E28F320J5-120 32Mb (4 MB) flash memory and a ISSI IS62LV1024LL-70H 128kB CMOS static ram.
+The GB SMART 32M comprises a M4-64/32-15JC-18JI Lattice CPLD which plays the role of generic mapper, a single Intel E28F320J5-120 32Mb (4 MB) flash memory and a ISSI IS62LV1024LL-70H 128kB CMOS static ram.
 The GB SMART 16M has a more original design: it comprises the same CPLD as mapper, a Mitsubishi M5M51008FP 131kB CMOS static ram and 4 ATMEL AT9BV040-20TI 8Mb (1MB) flash chips.

 ![GB SMART 32M](https://github.com/Raphael-Boichot/GB-SMART-multiboot-rom-manager/blob/main/GBSMART%20comparison.png)

 ## The story

-In the early 2000, the GB SMART 16/32M cards were quite common flashable cartridges for Game Boy.
+In the mid 2000s, the GB SMART 16/32M cards were quite common flashable cartridges for Game Boy.
 They were bundled with a parallel-port flasher like the odd GB-Transferer.
 The GB SMART cartridges were able to emulate many common Game Boy mappers from this era and are still intersting pieces of hardware with a very broad compatility (even by today's standards).
+They were sometimes grossly relabeled with other brand names but were easily recognizable due to their clear electric blue shell.

 The parallel GB-transferer itself had a particular interesting feature: it was not only able to flash single rom and dump cartridges, but it was also able to create a multiboot rom cartridge.
 The principle was to inject a particular custom multiboot rom first, then the other games to the flash chip.
 The custom multiboot rom had probably special instructions to lock certain high address pins of the cartridge custom mapper which allow any game to be seen as working with normal addresses range from a Game Boy, whatever its actual position in the flash chip.